Biophysically grounded mean-field models of neural populations under electrical stimulation: Materials and methods

 \subsubsection{Input currents}

 Additional to the mean currents (Eq. \ref{eq:mu_dot}) in the population, we also keep track of their variance.
 Figure \ref{fig:transfer_functions} shows the population firing rate and mean membrane potential for different levels of variance of the membrane currents.
-Especially the adaptive time-constant, which affects the temporal dynamics of the population's response, strongly depends on the variance of the input.
+Especially the adaptive time constant $\tau_{\alpha}$, which affects the temporal dynamics of the population's response, strongly depends on the variance of the input.
+Please note that the adaptive time constant $\tau_{\alpha}$ is not related to the somatic adaptation mechanism.
 Without loss of generality, we derive the variance of the membrane currents caused by a single afferent population $\alpha$ and later add up the contributions of two coupled populations (excitatory and inhibitory).
 Assuming that every neuron receives a large number of uncorrelated inputs (\textit{white noise approximation}), we write the synaptic current $I_{i, \alpha}(t)$ in terms of contributions to the population mean and the variance\cite{Brunel2000, Nykamp2000, Renart2004, Richardson2004, Gigante2007}:

 In order to obtain the contribution of synaptic input to the mean and the variance of membrane currents, we (1) neglect the exponential term of $I_\text{ion}$ in Eq. \ref{eq:single_adex_Iion} and (2) assume that the membrane voltages are mostly subthreshold such that we can neglect the nonlinear reset condition.
 Numerical simulations have proven that these assumptions are justifiable in the parameter ranges that we are concerned with\cite{Ladenbauer2015}.
 We apply these simplifications only in this step of the derivation.
 The exponential term, the neuronal parameters within it, and the reset condition still affect the precomputed functions (shown in Fig. \ref{fig:transfer_functions}) and thus the overall population dynamics.